Breakfast in the Classroom

 Hungry children cannot learn.
 Please make it a priority to expand your SBP (especially outside of the cafeteria) so that California students are nourished and ready to learn.

-If you would like more information about the SSP, including how to plan the right approach for your school and various ways of increasing breakfast participation, please contact your School Nutrition Programs (SNP) Specialist.
+If you would like more information about the SBP, including how to plan the right approach for your school and various ways of increasing breakfast participation, please contact your School Nutrition Programs (SNP) Specialist.
 The SNP county specialist list is available in the Child Nutrition Information and Payment System Download Forms section, Form ID Caseload.

 State Superintendent of Public Instruction

 1 Rampersaud, G., Pereira, M., Girard, B., Adams, J., and Metzl, J. (2005).
 Breakfast Habits, nutritional status, body weight, and academic performance in children and adolescents.
 Journal of the American Dietetic Association, 105(5), 743-760.